jkeohan/rctr-2-14-22/w09d17/intro-to-mapbox.md

 ## Starter Code

-Here is the [Starter CodeSandbox](https://codesandbox.io/s/rctr-mapbox-starter-2hden?file=/src/App.js) we will be using for this lecture.
+Here is the [Starter CodeSandbox](https://codesandbox.io/s/rctr-mapbox-starter-2hden?file=/src/App.js) we will be using for this lecture which already imports the **react-map-gl** library

-**react-map-gl** library

 If we examine the code we will see that it is a bare bones React app, however it also includes the **react-map-gl** dependency to help get us started.